 Candidates are required to attempt one question each from the sections A and B and the entire section C.

-PAPER- XI & XII: Pedagogy of a School Subject-I (Part-II) (xx) Teaching of Music with folk music and different sounds.
+PAPER- XI & XII: Pedagogy of a School Subject-I (Part-II) (xx) Teaching of Music

 Identify and use different methods of teaching music.